CloseClose

 The bacteria residing in your gastrointestinal tract can impact your overall health and wellness.
 Following a healthy lifestyle and getting regular checkups can ensure your gut flora is balanced

-If you search the internet on how to increase immunity, lower inflammation, improve health, and enhance digestion, you will probably find numerous articles on the importance of probiotics and prebiotics.
-Although probiotics and prebiotics sound remarkably similar, they do completely different things.
-Throughout this article, you will learn the difference between the two, how they impact your health, and why you need to include both in your diet.
+If you search the internet on how to increase immunity, lower inflammation, improve health, and enhance digestion, you will find numerous articles on the importance of probiotics and prebiotics.
+Although probiotics and prebiotics sound remarkably similar, they do entirely different things.
+Throughout this article, you will learn the difference between the two, how they impact your health, and why you must include both in your diet.

-Keeping your digestive and immune system healthy is vitally important.
-When these two systems are functioning properly, the body is better able to fend off illness and disease.
+It is vital to keep your digestive and immune systems healthy.
+The body can better fend off illness and diseases when these two systems function correctly.
 Integrative Therapeutics offers targeted digestive control and live, active cultures to help proliferate the number of beneficial bacteria in the digestive tract.

 What are probiotics?

 Probiotics are living, beneficial bacteria that reside in your digestive tract.
-When people hear the word bacteria, they normally think of bad bacteria that cause illness and disease; however, there are also good bacteria (probiotics) that help with digestion, improve skin health, promote urinary and vaginal health, improve oral health, and enhance immunity.
+When people hear the word bacteria, they usually think of harmful bacteria that cause illness and disease; however, there are also good bacteria (probiotics) that help with digestion, improve skin health, promote urinary and vaginal health, improve oral health, and enhance immunity.

 The two most common probiotic classes are Lactobacillus and Bifidobacterium.
 Lactobacillus is typically found in fermented foods.
 Bifidobacterium is found in certain dairy products.
 Lactobacillus helps the body absorb nutrients, break down food, and fight off dangerous bacteria and organisms that can cause diarrhea and other diseases.
 Conversely, Bifidobacterium relieves the symptoms of irritable bowel syndrome, reduces inflammation in the body, and boosts immunity.